 Things to see and do.

-Clearly, when visiting Rabat, you should not miss visiting the tower of Hassan.
+Clearly, when visiting Rabat, you should not miss visiting the Hassan Tower.
 After moving the capital from Fez to Rabat in the 12th century.
 The Almohad ruler, Yaqub al-Mansour made an order to construct the largest mosque in the world.
 But, unfortunately, he passed away before turning his dream to become true, as a result, people abandoned his idea and the work was left incomplete.
 However, it is possible to enter this place, which makes it a good spot for pictures, and definitely worth your visit.

 The Chellah or Shalla is a medieval Muslim cemetery that is a little bit far from Rabat center, the Phoenicians made of it a trading emporium before the Romans turned to be their colony.
 After that, when Almohads came, they added their own touch to this beautiful place.
 For instance, they built a new mosque.
 Moreover, this place had experienced an earthquake which caused big damage to its buildings.
 However, many people are still gathering together every year to attend and celebrate the Chellah Jazz Festival.